Hi! I'm Sue Raisty and welcome to my blog. Here's a little bit about me...

 - Graduate of MIT (BS in Computer Science) and Kellogg (MBA)

-- Born-again Software Engineer (learning programming again, after a 10-year break)
+- Born-again Software Engineer, learning programming again, after a REALLY LONG break.

 Next, the personal: